RHJeffries/Random-password-generator/README.md

 ## Description

-Creating a unique password can be difficult and falling back on favourite foods, cities, or tv shows, can be easily guessed by someone with a little bit of knowledge about you.
+Creating a unique password can be difficult and falling back on your favourite foods, cities, or tv shows as a password can be easily guessed by someone with a little bit of knowledge about you.
 To help keep hackers (or maybe just the nosy) out of your accounts, a random password generator could be the solution.